AidanOSullivan1/ROS-Indoor-Navigation-System/README.md

 The obtained map from this process:
 ![Wheel_odom_map (1)](https://user-images.githubusercontent.com/86829520/151218846-9ce25291-2f7c-425d-9dfa-ccd7ab473cee.png)

 Next its localisation ability was tested by placing it in random parts of the mapped area to check how accurately it was capable of positioning itself.
-A satisfactory performace was achieved with only a 1.2% distance error using fused odometry:
+A satisfactory performace was achieved with only a 1.2% distance error using fused odometry (Wheel and Visual odometry data):
 ![robot_in_map (1)](https://user-images.githubusercontent.com/86829520/151371823-42423dc4-1a7e-4ee7-91de-f08102cf2ce3.png)

 Navigation: